LairdCP/zephyr_boards/bt6x0/doc/bt6x0.rst

 | 10        | nRESET     | Reset Pin            |
 +-----------+------------+----------------------+

-Access to the sensor debug UART is facilitated by a 6 pin header with pinout as follows.
+Access to the sensor debug UART is facilitated by a 6 pin header, J1, with pinout as follows.

 +-----------+------------+----------------------+-----------+
 | Pin No.   | Name       | Description          | Direction |